Feeling Way More Stressed Out? You're Not Alone

 Sustained stress can increase the risk of serious health problems over a long period of time, Bufka says, including obesity, heart conditions, depression and anxiety.
 "Stress can be good and motivating.
 But when it's constant and intense, people push, and push, and push, and are usually less productive.
 And they're bound to run into health issues in the long run."

-To cope, Bufka says it's good to make a point of scheduling a time give your brain a break.
+To cope, Bufka says it's good to make a point of scheduling a time to give your brain a break.
 Cut off news access and enjoy a hobby instead, like reading a book or exercising.
 And above all, Bufka says, don't let an elevated worry level affect your routine.
 "Don't skip your workout, don't sacrifice sleep."